sargikk/django-whatever/README.rst

 `django-whatever` is a friendly fork of ``django-any`` package by Mikhail Podgurskiy (kmmbvnr)

+NOTE: The purpose of the fork is to fix most annoying bugs and add `some features <http:http://django-whatever.readthedocs.org/en/latest/changelog.html>`_

 django-any is explicit replacement for old-style, big and error-prone implicit fixture files.